-The TLE9351BVSJ supports the following modes of operation):
+The TLE9351SJ supports the following modes of operation):

-- Normal-operating mode - Standby mode
+- Normal-operating mode - Stand-by mode

 The mode selection input pin STB triggers mode changes.
-If a wake-up event occurs on the HS CAN bus, then the device indicates that on the RxD output pin in standby mode, but it does not trigger a mode change.
-Undervoltage on $V{CC}$ disables the transmitter output stage.
-An undervoltage event on the digital supply $V{IO}$ powers down the device.
+If a wake-up event occurs on the HS CAN bus, then the device indicates that on the RxD output pin in stand-by mode, but it does not trigger a mode change.
+An power down event on the supply $V{CC}$ powers down the device.